So you’ve decided that your brand as an artist needs to be on social media. . . but maybe you have have no idea how to get started!

 You’ll want to have ownership of your brand across all the major social networks.
 This doesn’t mean you’re going to actively use all of them, though.
 In fact, in the next tip we’re going to recommend that you only focus the bulk of your time on a select few.
 But that said; you’ll want to at least secure your username before someone else takes it.
 There’s nothing worse than finding your handle is gone when one social network becomes the next big thing.

 Remember to keep your username consistent across all sites so people can find you easily.
-If your Facebook brand page is called “Anime Art World” then so should your Instagram, Twitter and everything else.
-FYI there’s a tool called Knowem that you can use to see if your brand name is available on multiple social media platforms.
-Avoid the temptation to alter your name because Google will also have a hard time connecting the two as you, which will affect your searchability.
+If your Facebook brand page is called “Annie’s Art World” then so should your Instagram, Twitter and everything else.
+Avoid the temptation to alter your name on one platform or another. . . when you do that, Google has a harder time connecting them all to you, which will affect your searchability.

 2. Choose the right platform and focus on it

 As we alluded to in the last tip, you’ll want to focus your marketing efforts on a small number of social media sites rather than spread yourself thin across all of them.
 Besides the fact that there’s only so much time in the day; each site serves a different purpose and either will or won’t be appropriate for your particular brand.
-Instagram and Pinterest are ideal for those interested in visual work (i.e., art) while Twitter is an excellent news sharing resource and Facebook is great for engaging people in proper discussions.
+Instagram and Pinterest are especially ideal for artists, although Facebook can be great as well (especially if you’re looking to build a strong local following).

 Experiment with the social networking pages you’ve created and see where your main audience spends time before you settle on those that are best for your brand.